-$\ \square$ to foster caring relationships in a secure environment $\hfill\Box$ to maintain an accurate system of tracking children's progress $\hfill\Box$ to involve our pupils in decisions made regarding them and the education Objectives Identify the needs of pupils with SEND as early as possible.
-This is most effectively done by gathering information from parents, education, health and care services [and feeding schools or early years settings - where applicable] prior to the child's entry into the school.
-Monitor the progress of all pupils in order to aid the identification of pupils with SEN. Continuous monitoring of those pupils with SEND by their teachers will help to ensure that they are able to reach their full potential.
-Make appropriate provision to overcome all barriers to learning and ensure pupils with SEND have full access to the National Curriculum.
-This will be co-ordinated by the [SENCO and Head Teacher] and will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and all pupils' needs are catered for.
-Work with parents to gain a better understanding of their child, and involve them in all stages of their child's education.
-This includes supporting them in terms of understanding SEND procedures and practices, providing regular reports on their child's progress, and providing information [annually] on the provisions for pupils within the school as a whole, and the effectiveness of the SEND policy and the school's SEND work.
-Work with and in support of outside agencies when the pupils' needs cannot be met by the school alone.
-When our quality first teaching approach is not providing the children with enough to overcome their barriers to education we will seek the support and advice of outside agencies to help us to do this.
-Create a school environment where pupils feel safe to voice their opinions of their own needs.
-This means providing regular opportunities for one to one meetings between pupils and their teaching assistant/teacher/SENCo and will be made easier by carefully monitoring the progress of all pupils.
+- □ Identify the needs of pupils with SEND as early as possible.
+This is most effectively done by gathering information from parents, education, health and care services [and feeding schools or early years settings - where applicable] prior to the child's entry into the school. - Monitor the progress of all pupils in order to aid the identification of pupils with SEN. Continuous monitoring of those pupils with SEND by their teachers will help to ensure that they are able to reach their full potential. - Make appropriate provision to overcome all barriers to learning and ensure pupils with SEND have full access to the National Curriculum.
+This will be co-ordinated by the SENCO, Assistant SENCo and Head Teacher and will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and all pupils' needs are catered for. - □ Work with parents to gain a better understanding of their child, and involve them in all stages of their child's education.
+This includes supporting them in terms of understanding SEND procedures and practices, providing regular reports on their child's progress, and providing information [annually] on the provisions for pupils within the school as a whole, and the effectiveness of the SEND policy and the school's SEND work. - □ Work with and in support of outside agencies when the pupils' needs cannot be met by the school alone.
+When our quality first teaching approach is not providing the children with enough to overcome their barriers to education we will seek the support and advice of outside agencies to help us to do this. - □ Create a school environment where pupils feel safe to voice their opinions of their own needs.
+This means providing regular opportunities for discussions between pupils and their teaching assistant/teacher/SENCo and will be made easier by carefully monitoring the progress of all pupils.
 Pupil participation is a right.
 This will be reflected in decision-making but also encouraged through wider opportunities for participation in school life.